Amateur astronomy: Common techniques

 While a number of interesting celestial objects are readily identified by the naked eye, sometimes with the aid of a star chart, many others are so faint or inconspicuous that technical means are necessary to locate them.
 Although many methods are used in amateur astronomy, most are variations of a few specific techniques.

 Star hopping

 Star hopping is a method often used by amateur astronomers with low-tech equipment such as binoculars or a manually driven telescope.
 It involves the use of maps (or memory) to locate known landmark stars, and "hopping" between them, often with the aid of a finderscope.
 Because of its simplicity, star hopping is a very common method for finding objects that are close to naked-eye stars.

-More advanced methods of locating objects in the sky include telescope mounts with setting circles, which assist with pointing telescopes to positions in the sky that are known to contain objects of interest, and GOTO telescopes, which are fully automated telescopes that are capable of locating objects on demand (having first been calibrated).
+More advanced methods of locating objects in the sky include telescope mounts with setting circles, which allow pointing to targets in the sky using celestial coordinates, and GOTO telescopes, which are fully automated telescopes that are capable of locating objects on demand (having first been calibrated).